asmijafar20/Dataentry_Dashboard/README.md

 4. export FLASK_APP=App.py

-5. export FLASK_DEBUG=1

-6. export FLASK_ENV=development

-7. flask run
+5. flask run

-8. Run `sudo mysql -u root -p` and enter the MySQL password, which you entered during installation of MySQL Server ("root" is default, it may be something else on your machine).
+6. Run `sudo mysql -u root -p` and enter the MySQL password, which you entered during installation of MySQL Server ("root" is default, it may be something else on your machine).